How I Started Growing Succulents and Cacti

 - Some believe succulents thrive on neglect, but that simply isn't true.
 They will shrivel up with too much water, but they all need varying degrees of water and light, so part of the fun of growing succulents is to learn what works best (mostly by trial and error in your particular set of conditions- weather and soil etc).
 Don't feel bad if you lose a few along the way.
 Each time that happens, you have learned something from the experience.
 Succulents are just like any other plant in that regard...some are easier to grow than others; some are forgiving of the novice grower, while others will frustrate even the most knowledgeable collector.

-When we decided last year to buy The Succulent Garden online store from Sue, I had to quickly learn the botanical names for so many succulents.
+When we decided in 2019 to buy The Succulent Garden online store from Sue, I had to quickly learn the botanical names for so many succulents.
 In all my years of growing them, I had only retained some of the common names for my plants, but none of the latin; so this has been most educational for me to study the many varieties.
 We needed to reliably name and describe the plants in the shop for you.

 I am enjoying getting to know our customers along the way too, but there is so much we don't know about you yet; so please feel free to leave a comment, chat on facebook, or contact us via the Contact page on the web.
 I am genuinely interested to know how you came to be growing succulents, and if you are just starting out or are you a veteran?